-The terms transgender and transsexual can refer to a person who has a different gender identity to the sex that a doctor assigns them at birth.
+Transgender and transsexual can refer to a person who has a different gender identity to the sex a doctor assigns them at birth.
 However, many people find the term transsexual outdated and offensive.

 This article discusses the definitions and differences of these two terms and whether the term transsexual is offensive.